Profiles in "Criminal Justice" Expertise Area

 • Research centers on police behavior, with an emphasis on police use of force and police culture.

-• Ken Pomeranz has more than 30 years of law enforcement experience serving San Diego Police, Las Vegas Police, Adams County Sheriff’s (Colorado), Lakewood Police (Colorado) and currently Phoenix Police.
+• Ken Pomeranz has more than 35 years of experience in law enforcement serving with the San Diego Police, Las Vegas Police, Adams County Sheriff’s Office, Lakewood Police, Phoenix Police and currently Glendale Police Dept.

 • Edward Maguire is a professor of criminology and criminal justice at ASU, a visiting professor at the University of South Wales in the UK, and director of the Public Safety Innovation Lab at ASU.